 Items to include in your welcome kit include business cards, pamphlets, fliers, or other promotional items.
 Business cards serve two purposes 1st: so clients have your contact information and 2nd: so that the client can pass it along to their friends, family, and neighbors!
 Referrals do not cost you any money and they have the highest conversion rate to booking!

 Once your new client sees how awesome you and your business are, you will want them to pass your information on to everyone they know!
 Make it easy for your client to tell people about your business.
 Provide 5 business cards and a handful of any pamphlets or fliers your business has.

 Next provide a description of your referral program: Providing promotional materials will not be very helpful if you do not entice the client to promote your business name.
 Come up with a great referral program your client can not resist.

 You can provide a free cleaning after 3 a referred client has completed 3 scheduled cleanings.
 You can offer discounts to neighbors if they schedule on the same day and rotation.
 We provided a 10% discount to both neighbors if they scheduled on the same rotational day.
 We saved LOTS of money in drive time by cleaning two houses on the same street.

 When to Use your New Client Welcome Kit?

 I HIGHLY recommend sending the new client welcome kit in two forms.
-One in paper form and second in electronic form, such as email.
-This way if the client looses one he/she has a backup copy and can save or store it whichever way works best for them.
+One in paper form and the second in electronic forms, such as email.
+This way if the client loses one he/she has a backup copy and can save or store it in whichever way works best for them.